mkutz/screenplay-workshop-parabank/README.md

 > Then the user sees that the first account's balance is decreased by the amount\
 > And the second account's balance increased by the amount.

 Quite a lot of boring code that makes it hard to see what the test is actually about.
+But, as the opening of a new account spans several pages, we cannot put open a new account into one line.

+Of course, we could just rely on a prepared account, which already possesses two accounts with a fixed balance, but that required some tight test data management, which –in my experience– ultimately fails.
+Setting the stage using API calls would also be a brilliant idea, but let's assume we cannot do that right now.

-Screenplay gives us a representation of the user and of tasks, wich will clear a lot of the noise code away.
+Screenplay gives us a representation of the user and of tasks, which can span as many pages as needed.
+In part 2, you'll see how this clears a lot of the noisy code away.

 Another problem with Page Objects is that they can turn into very large classes, that become hard to maintain as they are used by a lot of tests.
+Selectors and interaction code will be added for quite special test cases, which are meant to be exclusively used in those.

+When one developer/tester changes the code to optimize for the task at hand, they might break another test, they forgot about.
+This ultimately discourages refactorings and the code base becomes unmaintainable.

 As Screenplays use one class per task, that an Actor can perform, these classes usually stay rather small and can be optimized for the one use case only.
-For example waiting on required content only,

 ### Part 2: Actors and Abilities

 The central object in a screenplay is an __actor__.

-The Actor can _have_ __abilities__.
+The Actor can have __abilities__.
 For example browsing the web, using an app, gather information via an API, read their email and so on.

 These abilities enable the actor to _perform_ __tasks__, like login, transfer funds or open a new account.